mshanemc/deploy-to-sfdx/README.md

 ## Debugging on [non-local] Heroku
 if **hosted-scratch-qa** is the name of your app

 `heroku logs --tail -a hosted-scratch-qa` will give you the logs.
-This app uses console.log pretty heavily.

 `heroku ps:exec -a hosted-scratch-qa --dyno=worker.1` lets you ssh into the dyno of your choice and take a look around, clean stuff up, etc.